 - It’s always best to focus on your strengths first.

-- It’s also always good to challenge yourself because that’s how you grow.
+- It’s good to challenge yourself to strengthen your weak areas.

 You miss 100% of the shots you don’t take.